• previous page

 Flora and Fauna

-Taiwan’s tropical-to-temperate spectrum of climatic zones and wide range of topographies have endowed the island with a rich diversity of flora and fauna.
+Taiwan’s tropical-to-temperate climate and wide range of topographies endow the island with a rich diversity of flora and fauna.
 Some 123 species of mammals, 758 species of birds, 117 species of reptiles, 43 species of amphibians, 404 species of butterflies and 2,975 species of fish are known to inhabit Taiwan.
 The island’s plant life comprises 790 species of ferns, 5,718 species of angiosperms and 108 species of gymnosperms.
-To protect the ecosystems in which these plants and animals reside, the government has reserved about 20 percent of the nation’s land area as protected areas, comprising nine national parks and one national nature park, 22 nature reserves for special ecosystems, 6 forest reserve areas, 21 wildlife refuges and 39 major wildlife habitats.
+To protect the ecosystems in which these plants and animals reside, the government has designated about 20 percent of the nation’s land as protected areas, comprising nine national parks and one national nature park, 22 nature reserves for special ecosystems, six forest reserve areas, 21 wildlife refuges and 39 major wildlife habitats.

-Among the most famous species is the Formosan landlocked salmon (Oncorhynchus masou formosanus).
-The fish is believed to have become trapped in the frigid mountain waters of central Taiwan during the last ice age when ocean levels dropped dramatically and the salmon could no longer migrate back and forth between fresh water and salt water.
+Among the most famous endemic species is the Formosan landlocked salmon (Oncorhynchus masou formosanus).
+The fish is believed to have become trapped in the frigid mountain waters of central Taiwan during the last ice age when ocean levels dropped dramatically, preventing its migration between fresh and salt water.
 To protect the endangered species, the Formosan Landlocked Salmon Refuge was established in the upper reaches of the Dajia River in Shei-Pa National Park.

 The Archway